QubesOS/qubes-doc/user/common-tasks/block-devices.md

 ### What if I removed the device before detaching it from the VM?###

-Currently (until issue [1082] gets implemented), if you remove the device before detaching it from the qube, Qubes OS (more precisely, `libvirtd`) will think that the device is still attached to the qube and will not allow attaching further devices under the same name.
+Currently (until issue [1082] gets implemented), if you remove the device before detaching it from the PedOS VM, PedOS (more precisely, `libvirtd`) will think that the device is still attached to the PedOS VM and will not allow attaching further devices under the same name.
-The easiest way to recover from such a situation is to reboot the qube to which the device was attached.
+The easiest way to recover from such a situation is to reboot the PedOS VM to which the device was attached.
 If this isn't an option, you can manually recover from the situation by following these steps:

  1. Physically connect the device back.